ashvp/Event-Management/README.md

-# 🎪 RFID Event Management System
+# 🎪 Event Management System

 A blazing-fast 🏃‍♂️, offline-first 📴, and scalable ⚡ backend for managing attendees, check-ins, wristbands, and more — all powered by **FastAPI + PostgreSQL + RFID**.